Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Staying updated about new threats and attack methods involves keeping an eye on a variety of sources, including threat feeds, security advisories, and incident reports.

-75. How do you ensure secure configuration management and patch management within your architecture designs?
+75. What strategies ensure secure configuration and patch management?

 Ans: